FlutterPlaza/no_screenshot/README.md

 - Disables screenshot and screen recoding on Android and iOS
 - Enables screenshot and screen recoding on Android and iOS
-- Toggle screenshot and screen recoding on Android and iOS
+- Toggles screenshot and screen recoding on Android and iOS

 ## Getting started